ashishhulkoti/Course-Information-Retrieval-System/README.md

 This project is a comprehensive information retrieval system for searching 500-level computer science graduate courses of Illinois Tech.
 It consists of a Scrapy crawler that scrapes course data from a university website, an indexer that generates a TF-IDF matrix for the search functionality, a Flask API to process search queries, and a frontend interface for user interaction.

+Developed by: Ashish Hulkoti
+Institution: Illinois Institute of Technology

 ## Project Structure

 - `CSCoursesCrawler`: The Scrapy project containing the crawler to scrape course data.